meb-team/datapaper_eukaryotes_pavin_2025/readme.md

 ## Mapping public metagenomes

+The script mentionned in this section are present in the directory `mapping_public_metagenomes/`.

 ### The mapping

-Example of script, `mapping_public_metagenomes/mapping_public_metagenome.sbatch`.
+Example of script, `mapping_public_metagenome.sbatch`.
 It was designed to run on a HPC cluster with the SLURM scheduler, more precisely with a job array.
 It takes as input a file with a list of SRA run identifiers, one per line.
 The script requires a _Conda_ environment called _fastp_, which contains the tool [fastp](https://github.com/OpenGene/fastp/), and the Singularity container `msamtools_coverm.sif` (_cf the Singularity container section_).